The Fawcett Center – Dedicated to Life-long Learning

 Former president Novice G. Fawcett’s commitment to life- long learning and making the university a resource for the people of Ohio was demonstrated by the construction of a building named the Fawcett Center for Tomorrow in honor of his retirement in 1972.
 Following his retirement, Fawcett continued his close association and positive contributions to Ohio State, maintaining an office in the Fawcett Center for many years.

-Today, the Fawcett Event Center continues his mission of learning and offers a complete meeting and conference center, and is the home of the Ohio State Department of Athletics and WOSU stations.
-His former office is beautifully decorated and furnished, and serves as the Fawcett Library, inviting small groups of up to 12 for executive sessions, working luncheons or private meetings.
+Today, the Fawcett Event Center continues his mission of learning and offers a complete meeting and conference center, and is also the home of the Ohio State Department of Athletics and WOSU Public Media.
+His former office is beautifully decorated and furnished, and serves as the Fawcett Library, inviting small groups of up to 12 guests for executive sessions, working luncheons or private meetings.

 The 16 years that Novice G. Fawcett served as the eighth president of The Ohio State University were a period of tremendous growth and change.
 The university's enrollment grew from 22,470 students in 1956 when he was inaugurated to 50,040 in 1972 when he retired.
 Regional campuses were created at Lima, Mansfield, Marion and Newark.
 Faculty research grew at the fastest rate of any American university at the time.
 Dozens of campus buildings, including Mershon Auditorium, St. John Arena, the entire North Campus residence hall complex, Lincoln and Morrill Towers, the West Campus complex, and numerous academic buildings were constructed on the Columbus campus to handle the needs of the ever-growing student population.